nateshmbhat/touchable/README.md

 ## Why Use **Touchable** ?
 - The CustomPainter lets you **only draw** shapes on the canvas.
 But most would want to let user interact with the drawings.

-- With touchable , you get what the normal canvas always missed : **touchability** 😉
-- With this , its possible to add all kinds of **gesture callbacks to each drawing** and thus interaction capability to each Shape you draw on the canvas.
+- Add all kinds of **gesture callbacks to each drawing** to give interaction capability to the shapes you draw on the canvas.
-- Animating individual shapes becomes so much easier  than ever before.
+- Animating individual shapes has never been this easy.
-- Handles the painting style (`filled ▮` , `stroke ▯`) and detects touch accordingly.
+- Auto Handles the painting style (`filled ▮` , `stroke ▯`) and detects touch accordingly.
-- Takes the painting **stroke width** also into account.
+- Handles Painting **stroke width**.
 So if your shapes are painted thick , we still got it covered ✓
-- Supports **clipping** and different **clipping modes**.
-So, You can have any kind of complex clipping and drawing combinations while getting full interactive capability.
+- Supports **clipping** and different **clipping modes** for the drawings.
 - Supports HitTestBehavior for each shape.
 - Simple and Easy API.
 Just wrap your `CustomPaint` with `CanvasTouchDetector` and use the `TouchyCanvas` in your painter.

+> With touchable , you get what the normal canvas always missed : **touchability** 😉

 ## Installation